AdrienVannson/doreisa-internship/report/report.typ

   ],
 )

 @parflow-benchmark-plot shows the time spent by the simulation and the analytics, from the sixth to the ninth iteration of the simulation.
 The first iterations are not included since their duration is not stable enough, as parts of the system are still starting.
-Since the simulation is distributed, all the nodes may not start a new iteration exactly at the same time: the times are only measured from the head node and the simulation worker with rank 0.
+Since the simulation is distributed, all the nodes may not start a new iteration exactly at the same time: the times are only measured on the head node and the simulation worker with rank 0.

-The overhead of analyzing the data with Doreisa is very small: at each iteration, the simulation is paused from about 2% to 10% of the time.
+The overhead of analyzing the data with Doreisa is very small: at each iteration, the simulation is paused from about 2% to 10% of the time (this corresponds to the PDI line on @parflow-benchmark-plot[figure]).
 During this time, the chunks of data are copied to the Ray object store of the node.
 After this, the simulation starts its next iteration while the analytic runs in parallel.

 = Development of Doreisa <doreisa-development>